apilytics/apilytics/README.md

 - Copy the template env file: `cp .env.template .env` and add values for the \<placeholder\> variables in the `.env` file.

+## Seeding database with test data

+- Run `yarn prisma db seed` (or `yarn db:seed`) to manually seed your database with the seeding script in `prisma/seed.ts`.
+The script will also be automatically run with `prisma migrate dev` and `prisma migrate reset`.
+More info at: https://www.prisma.io/docs/guides/database/seed-database

 ## Troubleshooting

 ### My dependencies are not getting loaded from the built image?